WELCOME TO ECMC'S NEW WEBSITE! PLEASE SHARE YOUR FEEDBACK ABOUT THE NEW SITE WITH US.

 Purpose

-The Colorado Energy & Carbon Management Commission (ECMC), a division within the Department of Natural Resources, prepared this report to document work performed by the ECMC’s Orphaned Well Program during the State’s Fiscal Year 2024 (or “FY24”), covering the period from July 1, 2023 through June 30, 2024.
+The Energy & Carbon Management Commission (ECMC), a division within the Colorado Department of Natural Resources, prepared this report to document work performed by the Orphaned Well Program during the State’s Fiscal Year 2025 (or “FY25”), covering the period from July 1, 2024 through June 30, 2025.
 Commission Rule 205.c.(6) requires the following:

-• The progress on plugging, remediation, and Reclamation of Orphaned Wells and Sites as of the end of the previous Fiscal Year on June 30;
+A. The progress on plugging, remediation, and reclamation of orphaned wells and sites as of the end of the previous Fiscal Year on June 30

-• The total number of Orphaned Wells and Sites that are not plugged or closed;
+B. The total number of orphaned wells and sites that are not plugged or closed

-• Total funding received during the previous Fiscal Year; and
+C. Total funding received during the previous Fiscal Year

-• Total amount spent during the previous Fiscal Year.
+D. Total amount spent during the previous Fiscal Year

 The information contained in this report will also be presented to the Governor and General Assembly Committees of Reference with oversight authority over the ECMC.